SUMMER SHOW 2026

 Open to all

-Judge: Trevor Morecraft
+Judge: Trevor Morecroft

 Each entry should be no larger than A5 size - 21cm x 15cm (approx. 8¼ x 5¾) including optional mount.